LacunaSoftware/docs/docs.en-us/articles/pki-guide/web-signatures/local.md

 be performed asynchronously).
 For instance, a digital signature performed on the backend with a private key that is available on the server side would be a local signature (we call these [server signatures](../server-signatures.md)).

-We call a *web local signature* the special case of a local signature performed on a web page.
+We call a *web local signature* the special case of a local signature performed on a web page with a key that is available on the client side (i.e. a key of one of the user's certificates)

 As outlined on the article [web signatures](index.md), this approach to implement web signatures should be considered with care, because performing a digital signature is a complex process that requires network access